AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Overview.md

 Timeline elements are the parts of the Gantt chart that are shown on the [timeline](Timeline).

-On the [Project Gantt](Project_Chart) and [Resource Gantt](Resource_Chart) charts different types of elements are displayed, and for each element type slightly different settings are available.
+On the [Project Gantt](Project_Chart) chart and [Resource Gantt](Resource_Chart) chart, different types of elements are displayed, and for each element type slightly different settings are available.

 ## Articles